-The Mendon Water Commission encourages you to attend their meetings.
-The Commission typically meets in the Mendon Town Hall on the 2nd Tuesday of the month at 7:00 p.m.
-Please contact the office to confirm meeting dates.
-Also, as the situation warrants, public hearings will be held and you will be notified through the news media or by mail.
+The Mendon Water Commission encourages you to attend its meetings.
+The Commission typically meets monthly in the Mendon Town Hall.
+Please check the Town of Mendon website or contact the Water Commission office to confirm meeting dates.
+Also, if a situation warrants, public hearings will be held and you will be notified through the news media or by U.S. Postal Service mail.

-Water Commissioners:
+Water Commissioners during 2015:

-Dwight Watson, Chairman
+Allan Kent, Chairman